7 Best Free WordPress Plugins for New Bloggers

 Article by Andy Feliciotti

-RightBlogger Co-Founder, Andy Feliciotti builds WordPress sites and shares travel photos on YouTube.
+RightBlogger Co-Founder, Andy Feliciotti builds websites and shares simple WordPress tips.
+He also loves travel and photography.

 New:Autoblogging + Scheduling